-IN ALL THE STEAMING LANDS there are none so pious as the villagers of Imperny.
+IN ALL THE EXILIC LANDS there are none so pious as the villagers of Imperny.
 And yet, even within that island of serene certitude, Prosatio Silban found a disturbed soul.

-The cook had parked his galleywagon a-purpose, on the edge of Imperny’s market square closest to the local shrine. but his “COOK FOR ANY PRICE” banner had attracted only one breakfast customer — a serious young man who had picked his way half through a plate of Random Eggs.
+The mercenary cook had parked his galleywagon a-purpose, on the edge of Imperny’s market square closest to the local shrine. but his “COOK FOR ANY PRICE” banner had attracted only one breakfast customer — a serious young man in an orange robe who had picked his way half through a plate of Leisurely Eggs.
 He sighed and looked up at Prosatio Silban.

-“I have not seen you before, nor do I expect to again,” he said.
+“I have not seen you before, nor do I expect to again,” the young man said.
 “May I impart a stranger’s truth?”

 “The eggs are not to your liking,” the cook began.

 “No!
 No, they are perfect,” replied the young man.
 “But I am not, or rather my understanding isn’t.
 I cannot decide whether or not my prayer is effective.”

 Prosatio Silban, a self-defrocked Sacreant himself who had long ago decided to feed people’s bellies instead of their souls, had ceased to wonder why his gods wouldn’t let him alone.
 He asked, “What do you mean?”